 The architecture and design studio EEMY has created a bamboo shelter that is able to withstand even extreme weather excursions.

-Created in collaboration with the World Bank, Airbnb and GFDRR, the "delta" of the bamboo shelter can retract into itself if challenged by extreme conditions, just as a tortoise would retreat into its shell.
+Created in collaboration with the World Bank, Airbnb and GFDRR, the bamboo shelter “delta” can retreat into itself if challenged by extreme conditions, just as a turtle retreating into its shell would.

 The Philippines, a climatic splinter gone mad